 You'll only start paying back your tuition fees and maintenance loan once you're earning over £27,295 per year.
 If your earnings drop below that amount, repayments will automatically stop.

 If you are a UK student resident in England and are aged under the age of 60, you will be able to apply for a loan to study for a postgraduate master's degree.
 Taught and research-based courses in any subject are eligible, excluding postgraduate certificates (PgCert) or postgraduate diplomas (PgDip).
 Funding is available for both full-time and part-time study.
 The loan will be paid directly to you and will be non-means tested.
 It can be used towards the fees for your course or you can spend it on living costs.

 Eligible doctoral research students can also borrow funds to help with course fees and living costs.

-If you are starting an undergraduate degree course at Kingston University in September 2020, you may be able to apply for a bursary.
+If you are starting an undergraduate degree course at Kingston University, please see below for scholarship and bursaries you may be entitled to or able to apply for.